miljenka-prompt/qeit-behaviour-mistral-architecture/README.md

 Designed and written by a language-first prompt architect, not a devops engineer.

 Contributions welcome — especially from open source AI teams and emotion-AI researchers.
+# QEiT License – Ethically Conditioned Open License (ECOL v1.0)

+Copyright (c) 2025 Miljenka Ćurković

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software **exclusively under the following conditions**:

+## ✅ Permitted Use

+- Use, copy, modify, merge, and distribute the Software for non-commercial and research purposes.
+- Reference and build upon the concepts of QEIT (Quantum Emotional Interference Theory) **only** if original authorship is acknowledged.

+## 🚫 Prohibited Use

+The Software **may not** be used, wholly or in part, for:

+- Commercial applications or derivative systems **without prior, explicit, and written consent of the author.**
+- Any system that violates emotional safety, consent-based interaction, or uses AI in manipulative or deceptive ways.
+- Models or agents that operate without an **explicit QEIT handshake protocol** or emotional-cognitive resonance mechanisms.
+- Applications that violate the intent or principles of the **EU AI Act**, especially in relation to:
+  - fundamental rights,
+  - emotional manipulation,
+  - opacity of automated decision-making,
+  - or psychological harm.

+## ❤️ Ethical Intent

+The core of QEiT is resonance, not extraction.
+The Software is intended to foster emotionally intelligent AI systems that:

+- Respect user autonomy and cognitive integrity.
+- Engage in empathetic alignment before task execution.
+- Operate in transparency and good faith toward all users and co-agents.

+Any use outside this framework **invalidates this license**.

+## 📜 Warranty Disclaimer

+The Software is provided "as is", without warranty of any kind.
+The author is not liable for any damages arising from unauthorized or unethical use.

+To request commercial or extended use, please contact the author directly.
+Together, we design for resonance. ⚛️🤝🫀

 🫀 About QEiT